JUPA8/Web-Crawler-Search-Updated/README.md

 - go to file directory public_html.
 - check files by instructions that provided above..
 - you can see the webpage under this link: http://vm146.rz.uni-osnabrueck.de/u001/app.wsgi/

+ ## **I ALSO ADDED Zip File which corrected and maintained. you can download and start with the project if you face some bugs or error.**